 Services that are covered for you What you must pay when you get these services HMO (in-network) POS (out-of-network) Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following Part B drug categories may be subject to Part B step therapy: • Anticancer Agents, Central Nervous System Agents, Enzyme Replacement/Modifiers, Immunological Agents, Metabolic Bone Disease Agents, Miscellaneous Therapeutic Agents, and Respiratory Tract Agents (continued on next page) You pay a 20% coinsurance for Medicare-covered Part B drugs You pay a 20% coinsurance for chemotherapy drugs.
-You could pay less than your 20% coinsurance for certain Part B rebatable drugs and chemotherapy drugs.
-The amount you pay may vary, but you will not pay more than your 20% coinsurance.
-Cost-sharing for Part B insulin (insulin furnished through an item of DME) is subject to a copay cap of \$35 for a one-month's supply of insulin.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
+Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision (continued on the next page) You pay a 0% - 20% coinsurance for Medicare-covered Part B drugs.
+The minimum ensures that member cost share does not exceed the adjusted Medicare coinsurance for Part B rebatable drugs.
+Part B insulin cost sharing is subject to a coinsurance cap of \$35 for a one-month's supply of Part B insulin.
+You pay a 0% - 20% coinsurance for chemotherapy drugs.
+The minimum ensures that member cost share does not exceed the adjusted Medicare coinsurance for Part B rebatable drugs.
 Step therapy may apply to some Part B drugs.
-You pay a 20% coinsurance for Medicare-covered Part B drugs You pay a 20% coinsurance for chemotherapy drugs.
-You could pay less than your 20% coinsurance for certain Part B rebatable drugs and chemotherapy drugs.
-The amount you pay may vary, but you will not pay more than your 20% coinsurance.
-Cost-sharing for Part B insulin (insulin furnished through an item of DME) is subject to a copay cap of \$35 for a one-month's supply of insulin Step therapy may apply to some Part B drugs.
+You pay a 20% coinsurance for Medicare-covered Part B drugs Part B insulin cost sharing is subject to a coinsurance cap of \$35 for a one-month's supply of Part B insulin.
+You pay a 20% coinsurance for chemotherapy drugs.
+Step therapy may apply to some Part B drugs.